babynus/projeqtor/projeqtor/docs/user/Expenses.rst

 .. figure:: /images/GUI/EXPENSES_ZONE_Progress.png
    :alt: Progress Section

+   Progress Section

-This section allows to follow the consolidation of all the expenses
+This section allows to follow the consolidation of all the expenses.

-* The target amount is the only amount you can save on a parent budget
+The target amount is the only amount you can save on a parent budget.

-* Other amounts are recovered from the sub-budgets and consolidated on the parent budget
+Other amounts are recovered from the sub-budgets and consolidated on the parent budget.

-* Transferred Amount allows to release a sum of an amount planned for a budget item in order to redistribute it to another item
+Transferred Amount allows to release a sum of an amount planned for a budget item in order to redistribute it to another item.

-* This amount is visible on all budget items
+This amount is visible on all budget items.

 .. note::